About me

 Personal Coaching

-Based in Melbourne, Australia, I do one-to-one and group coaching specialising in self-esteem and confidence issues.
+Based in Melbourne, Australia, I do one-to-one and group coaching specialising in self-esteem, identity and confidence issues.

 Self Defence and Empowerment.